Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events: Introduction

+The biological retina is a three-layer feed-forward circuit.
+Event cameras emulate the first layer, rods and cones.
+They register whether the logarithmic intensity at a pixel exceeds a threshold since the last such ``event''.
+The hallmark of information processing in the retina, however, is the neural circuitry beyond these elementary units.
+The second layer consists of $\sim$10 bipolar cell types that perform computations such as distinguishing bright from dark spots.
+About 20 types of ganglion cells in the third layer detect luminance contrast, motion along different directions, and color.
+About $\sim$40 types of ``interneurons''---horizontal and amacrine cells remove irrelevant parts of the stimulus by inhibition.

+As a consequence, the output from an event camera on a typical robot is not as succinct as that of the biological retina, $\sim$50M events per second versus $\sim$0.5 Hz features from ganglion cells in the retina \cite{koch2006much}.
+This imposes severe constraints on the latency of algorithms that process event data, thereby increasing power consumption.
+The retina averages its inputs and uses negative feedback to work around thermal or synaptic noise.
+Typical event sensors have limited filtering to average over readout and refractory noise.
+As a consequence, algorithms need to be resilient to noise in event camera data.

-In short, taking forward the intellectual program of Mead and Mahowald requires us to develop effective representations for event-based cameras and efficient algorithms to compute such representations.
+Taking forward the intellectual program of Mead and Mahowald requires us to develop effective and efficient representations for event data.
 This is one of the most significant problems in the field today.
-While many existing approaches are specialized to various settings, no general principles exist for representation learning on data from event-based cameras.
+While there are many existing approaches specialized to various settings, no general principles exist for representation learning on event data.